 Additionally, there was generally some show or game going on in one of the lounges.
 We had choices of couples' games, karaoke, or comedy.

-Monarch of the Seas - Kids' Zone - Like other cruise ships, Monarch of the Seas offers an area just for kids and teenagers.
+Kids' Zone - Like other cruise ships, Monarch of the Seas offers an area just for kids and teenagers.
 There were professionally trained workers assigned to guide the children and keep them engaged in fun activities.